Nayemjaman/daily-star-scraper/README.md

 # Daily-Star
-Web scraping, Django and Django rest
+Web scraping with Scrapy and integrate with Django